Sensitive Teeth

 - Erosion at the gumline caused by abfraction (flexing) of the tooth due to a heavy bite

-Mesa dentists Dr. LeSueur, Dr. Glenn LeSueur, and Dr. Dodaro may recommend the following treatments for your sensitive teeth:
+Mesa dentists Dr. Glenn LeSueur and Dr. Dodaro may recommend the following treatments for your sensitive teeth:

 Desensitizing toothpaste – Regular brushing with a desensitizing toothpaste can help eliminate the pain you are experiencing.